heerko/tinyfilemanager/readme.md

 The `restart:always` directives in docker-compose.yml should make sure that the server restarts then the Pi does.
 Make sure Docker starts with `sudo systemctl start docker`.

+The line `- ./nginx-config/default.conf:/etc/nginx/conf.d/default.conf` maps
+an external hd connected to the Raspberry pi to the docker instance and the filemanager uses that directory for storage.